Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 - `id` (REQUIRED): the commitment's unique global identifier.
 - `type` (REQUIRED): the type of the object MUST be `Commitment`.
-- `action` (RECOMMENDED): the type of economic transaction.
-The value of this property SHOULD be one of: `work`, `produce`, `deliverService`.
-See [the action definitions and behaviors](https://www.valueflo.ws/concepts/actions/) for more information, and further options.
+- `attributedTo` (REQUIRED): the actor who published the commitment.
+- `published` (RECOMMENDED): the date and time at which the commitment was published.
-- `resourceConformsTo` (OPTIONAL): the type of an economic resource (can be a skill or type of work for the `work` action).
+- `resourceConformsTo` (OPTIONAL): the skill or type of work involved.
 Could be any URI.
-- `resourceQuantity` (OPTIONAL): the amount and unit of the non-effort-based economic resource.
-Either `resourceQuantity` or `effortQuantity` can be used.
+- `effortQuantity` (OPTIONAL): the estimated or expected amount and unit of the work.
 This is an object with two properties:
   - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
   - `hasNumericalValue` (REQUIRED): amount of the resource.
-- `effortQuantity` (OPTIONAL): the amount and unit of the work or use effort-based action.
-This is an object with two properties:
-  - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
-  - `hasNumericalValue` (REQUIRED): amount of the resource.
-- `provider` (REQUIRED): the actor who commits to providing the resource.
+- `provider` (RECOMMENDED): the actor who commits to providing the resource, including doing the work.
+If not included, it is assumed to be the `to` actor.
-- `receiver` (REQUIRED): the actor who commits to receiving the resource.
+- `receiver` (RECOMMENDED): the actor who will be receiving the resource.
+If not included, it is assumed to be the `attributedTo` actor.
-- `content` (RECOMMENDED): the description of what is to be done for this to-do.
+- `content` (RECOMMENDED): the description of what is to be done.
 The type of content SHOULD be `text/html`.
+- `to` (REQUIRED): the audience of the commitment.

 Example: